Understanding Street Jokes and Their Value in Stand-Up Comedy

 Depending on the venue where a stand-up comedian is performing, certain street jokes might be potent weapons in their arsenal of comedic material.

-Street jokes typically are not utilized in comedy clubs since they don’t count as unique stand-up comedy material (there are exceptions to this of course)..
+Street jokes typically are not utilized in comedy clubs since they don’t count as unique stand-up comedy material (there are exceptions to this, of course).
+However, I have seen pro comedians use specific edited and personalized street jokes during their comedy club act without issue.

-Notice I said edited and personalized because many street jokes usually have a set-up that is simply too long for the stand-up comedy stage.
+Notice I said edited and personalized because many street jokes usually have a setup that is simply too long for the stand-up comedy stage.

-A carefully selected, edited and effectively rehearsed street joke can also be used as a powerful closing bit.
+A carefully selected, edited, and effectively rehearsed street joke can also be used as a powerful closing bit.

 These are the reasons that an independent lesson called Street Joke Secrets is provided with my online course.